aaronsb/jira-cloud/README.md

 #### CI/CD

 For CI/CD, we use GitHub Actions to build and publish the Docker image to GitHub Container Registry.
-The workflow is defined in `.github/workflows/build-and-publish.yml`.
+The workflow is defined in `.github/workflows/ci-cd.yml`.

 Our approach focuses on Continuous Delivery rather than full CI/CD, as we're not running actual tests against the Atlassian API.
 See `docs/ci-cd-plan.md` for more details on our CI/CD strategy and future plans.

+#### Docker Image Tags

+We use a consistent tagging strategy for Docker images:

+- **jira-cloud:local**: Local development build (not pushed to registry)
+- **ghcr.io/aaronsb/jira-cloud:latest**: Most recent stable build from main branch
+- **ghcr.io/aaronsb/jira-cloud:main**: Same as latest
+- **ghcr.io/aaronsb/jira-cloud:sha-[commit-hash]**: Specific commit version
+- **ghcr.io/aaronsb/jira-cloud:v[version]**: Specific semantic version release

+For most users, the `:latest` tag is recommended for production use.

 ## Installation